Where and How to Keep a Mattress

 - Use an upholstery attachment on your vacuum and go over your mattress.

-- Use a gentle detergent to spot-clean any discolorations.
+- Use a mild detergent to spot-clean any stains.

 - Let the mattress dry completely after being exposed to air.

-Step 4 Put a plastic bag or a mattress cover over it.
+Step 4 Use a plastic bag or a mattress bag.

 Mattresses can be kept clean and protected by placing them in a mattress bag or by wrapping them in airtight plastic.
 This is due to the fact that if you cram the mattress into a storage unit with other items, it is much more likely to get squished or

-Protect your mattress from dust, dirt, water, pests, and light with a mattress bag made from durable plastic.
+Protect your mattress from dust, dirt, water, pests, and light with the help of a mattress bag made from durable plastic.

 - The bag should be positioned at the foot of the bed.